usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_3/content.md

 ### Relaying Data Over Bluetooth

-Due to other overhead caused by Bluetooth communication, realtime data relaying is not practical.
+Due to other overhead caused by Bluetooth communication, real-time data relaying is not practical.
 Instead, I store data onboard the Artemis and relay it at a later time.
-Bellow is the code to achieve this effect:
+Below is the code to achieve this effect:

 Arduino:
 ```